 The UCSC general catalog is the primary source of information on the campus's academic programs, faculty, facilities, institutional costs and refunds, accreditation, and facilities for the disabled, as well as employment data on graduates.

 In compliance with the Americans with Disabilities Act of 1990, the Film and Digital Media Department works with other campus units to facilitate the fullest participation possible of students with disabilities.
-Students with disability-based accommodation needs can contact the Disability Resource Center, (831) 459-2089 (voice), (831) 459-4806 (TTY), or by e-mail at email@example.com.
-The university takes the issue of sexual harassment very seriously and is committed to ensuring that our campus community is free of discriminatory and hostile behavior.
+Students with disability-based accommodation needs can contact the Disability Resource Center, (831) 459-2089 or by email at firstname.lastname@example.org.